18F/api.data.gov/docs/workflows.md

 6. Grant the proper access.
 7. Tell the agency that:
   * They need to embed the api key sign up form in their API docs.
 Describe the customizations that must happen.
-  * What contact info they want developers to use to get in touch with them, for our contact page.
+  * What contact info they want developers to use to get in touch with them, for our contact page and for their error messages.
   * Restrict access to just our IP addresses.
   * What else?